-While it appears that existing design standards will suffice for the 50 year life of the bridge there is concern that some of the runoff determination criteria may be at fault leading to underestimation of flows with possible failure of the bridge.
+131. While it appears that existing design standards will suffice for the 50 year life of the bridge there is concern that some of the runoff determination criteria may be at fault leading to under-estimation of flows with possible failure of the bridge.
 Thus there may be situations in large expensive bridges (i.e. multi-span bridges) where it would be good design practice to adopt the precautionary principle and opt for a greater degree of design safety as predicted from climate modelling.

-Thus for high cost multi-span bridges the design should determine hydraulic requirements using both the accepted DoW procedure which is compared with the climate change prediction.
+132. Thus for high cost multi-span bridges the design should determine hydraulic requirements using both the accepted DoW procedure which is to be compared with the climate change prediction.
 If there is an apparent and concerning difference demonstrated by the climate change prediction then the additional cost of meeting climate change requirements can be met from the climate change fund that is administered by the ADB.
-It is recommended that the Design Engineer be assisted in assessing bridge design with input from a Climate Change Specialist and that the ADB be aware of the possibility of funding the incremental costs to address climate change requirements.
+It is recommended that the Design Engineer be assisted in assessing bridge design with input from (i) a Climate Change Specialist who will be appointed by the ADB and (ii) that the ADB be aware of the need to identify a possible source of funds to meet the cost of the position and the incremental costs of addressing climate change requirements.

-Inclusion of Appendix 5 - Prohibited Investment Activities List - in Bid and Contract Document: It will be necessary to include in the B&C document reference to Appendix 5 - Prohibited Investment Activities List that is found in The Safeguards Policy Statement - 2009, especially Item (ii) - production or trade in any product or activity deemed illegal under host country laws and regulations or international conventions and agreements or subject to international phaseouts or bans, such as (a) pharmaceuticals, pesticides, and herbicides (b) ozone-depleting substances, (c) polychlorinated biphenyls and other hazardous chemicals etc.....
+133. Inclusion of Appendix 5 - Prohibited Investment Activities List - in Bid and Contract Document: It will be necessary to include in the B&C document reference to Appendix 5 - Prohibited Investment Activities List that is found in The Safeguards Policy Statement - 2009, especially Item (ii) - production or trade in any product or activity deemed illegal under host country laws and regulations or international conventions and agreements or subject to international phaseouts or bans, such as (a) pharmaceuticals, pesticides, and herbicides (b)

+ozone-depleting substances, (c) polychlorinated biphenyls and other hazardous chemicals etc.....

-The Project Manager and ESP will be responsible for including reference to Appendix 5 Activities in the B&C document in the section "Special Conditions of Contract".
+134. The Project Manager and Environmental Officer will be responsible for including reference to Appendix 5 Activities in the B&C document in the section "Special Conditions of Contract".

-Review EMP, extract construction section of the EMP and attach to the B&C document: Experience shows that inadequate application of the EMP by the contractor may occur due to weak linkages of the EMP with the contract document.
+135. Review EMP, extract construction section of the EMP and attach to the B&C document: Experience shows that inadequate application of the EMP by the contractor may occur due to weak linkages of the EMP with the contract document.
 The EMP is a part of the work program and as such it must be addressed by the contractor and carried out as required.
 If the EMP is not satisfactorily addressed then the environmental safeguards and project sustainability will be compromised.